HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-A median of mobile pages request 10 third-party resources whereas 9 first-party requests. let's look at how the results vary for the desktop client.
+The median mobile page requests 10 third-party resources and 9 first-party requests.
+This difference increases as we move up to the 90th percentile as 33 requests on mobile pages are first-party but the number goes up to 34 for third-party requests for the mobile pages.
+Clearly, the number of third-party resources requested is always one step ahead of the first-party ones.

 {{ figure_markup(
   image="js-requests-desktop-host.png",